Saturday

 “Damn you,” said Mortimer.

-The rest was plain sailing.
-Mortimer had already admitted to being John.
+being John.
 Gary told him his brother must have been dead for a week.

 “What day did you do it, Mortimer?
 Wednesday?”